geodimm/dotfiles/README.md

 ## Useful Links

-* [ohmyzsh] Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
+- [ohmyzsh] Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
-* [powerlevel10k] Powerlevel10k is a theme for Zsh.
-It emphasizes speed, flexibility and out-of-the-box experience.
+- [powerlevel10k] Powerlevel10k is a theme for Zsh.
+It emphasizes speed, -lexibility and out-of-the-box experience.
-* [fzf] A command-line fuzzy finder
+- [fzf] A command-line fuzzy finder
-* [bat] A cat(1) clone with wings.
+- [bat] A cat(1) clone with wings.
-* [colorls] A Ruby gem that beautifies the terminal's ls command,
+- [lsd] The next gen ls command

 ## Screenshots